Rate limits to safely scrape and automate. Check out below to know how many actions you have your Phantoms process per day.

 If you've received the message: "This action was blocked.
 Please try again later.
 We restrict certain content and actions to protect our community.
 Tell us if you think we made a mistake," you have definitely hit Instagram's limit.

-For example, if you’re looking at extracting a large number of followers with the Instagram Follower Collector, accounts a profile is following with the Instagram Following Collector, or posts associated with hashtags from the Instagram Hashtag Collector -- all of these Phantoms can take around 5,000 - 9,000 in one launch, with up to 20 launches per day.
+For example, if you’re looking at extracting a large number of followers with the Instagram Follower Collector, accounts a profile is following with the Instagram Following Collector, or posts associated with hashtags from the Instagram Hashtag Search Export -- all of these Phantoms can take around 5,000 - 9,000 in one launch, with up to 20 launches per day.
 Direct actions, however, such as liking, commenting, or auto-following accounts, are much more limited.
 For the entire breakdown, see Every social network limitation any digital-marketer should know.

 Facebook is a tricky one, as it absolutely requires proxies to ensure your Phantom is able to connect to your account in the first place.
-Luckily, we have a couple of articles explaining that already: How and why to use a proxy.
+Luckily, we have a couple of articles explaining that already: Facebook Phantoms and How and why to use a proxy.
 Be sure to check out Troubleshooting with proxies to avoid common user errors for proxy configurations.

 Twitter’s limits vary yet again, but we still have our best practice suggestions!
 Stick to 10 accounts per launch, 5-8 launches per day with the Twitter Auto Follow, Twitter Auto Retweeter, and Twitter Message Sender.
 Like up to 1,000 tweets per day with the Twitter Auto Liker, and scrape 5,000 followers every 2 hours with the Twitter Follower Collector.